jtonglet/jtonglet.github.io/_projects/genetic_algo.md

 collection: projects
 ---

 Implementation of a genetic algorithm to solve large assymetric travelingsalesman problems.
-The implementation was part of a project for the course "Genetic Algorithms & Evolutionary
-Computing" taught at KU Leuven in 2022-2023 by Professor Nick Vannieuwenhoven.
+The implementation was part of a project for the course Genetic Algorithms & Evolutionary Computing taught at KU Leuven in 2022-2023 by Professor Nick Vannieuwenhoven.